Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL)

 Common combination drug regimens used to treat CLL/SLL include:

 For some patients, CLL/SLL does not return after initial treatment; however, for many patients, the disease does return.
 For patients who become refractory (disease does not respond to treatment) or relapse (disease returns after treatment), secondary therapies may be successful in providing another remission.
-Some common single-agent therapies used in the relapsed/refractory setting include:
+On February 12, 2014 the U.S. Food and Drug Administration (FDA) expanded the approved use of Imbruvica (ibrutinib) for chronic lymphocytic leukemia patients who have received at least one previous therapy.
+Some other common single-agent therapies used in the relapsed/refractory setting include:

 Some common combination treatment regimens used in the relapsed or refractory setting include: